Twiage/default-node-proj-template/README.md

 Now you are able to list images and pull it

-`aws ecr list-images --repository-name notification-services` - to list images
+`aws ecr list-images --repository-name default-node-proj-template` - to list images

-`docker pull  363852383723.dkr.ecr.us-east-1.amazonaws.com/notification-services:{TAG}` - to pull particular image
+`docker pull  363852383723.dkr.ecr.us-east-1.amazonaws.com/default-node-proj-template:{TAG}` - to pull particular image